Yogeshwar235/picklerick/README.md

 2. Gaining reverse shell access to a container
 3. Decrypting a secret flag

-Identify the services running on the hosts, and find the vulnerabilty in the webapp.
-Use this vulnerability to login to the container The objective is to gain reverse shell access to host1, which contains SSH keys.
-From this container, use these SSH keys to access container2, which has an SSH server running.
+The first task is to identify the services that are currently running on the hosts, and then proceed to locate any vulnerabilities in the web application.
+The next step is to use this vulnerability to gain access to the container and establish a reverse shell connection to host1, which contains valuable SSH keys.
+With these SSH keys, you can then access container2, which has an active SSH server running.

-The final goal is to find and decrypt the encrypted flag from host 1 using decryption key found in host 2.
-Both the files located in user dir of the containers.
+The ultimate objective is to locate and decrypt the encrypted flag that is present on host1.
+To achieve this, you will need to find the decryption key that is located on host2.
+Both the encrypted flag and decryption key are located in the user directory of their respective containers.